MHUS25/bookmark-manager/README.md

 As a user
 So that I can keep my account secure
 I want to sign in with my email and password

+As a user
+So that I can keep my account secure
+I want to sign out
 ```

 ## How to use